 An EcoRanger is giving a cyclist directions on a map of Stanley Park.
 (Photo by Jolien Kirchner)

-Every year, we welcome new EcoRangers and offer orientation and training to animate and extend our presence in Stanley Park.
+Each year, we welcome new EcoRangers, providing orientation and training to help animate and expand our presence in the Park.

-We encourage youth, local residents and people interested in the natural world to benefit from staff expertise about animals, plants and the beauty of Stanley Park.
-Spring training requires a commitment for summer shifts at the Nature House and setting up pop up education stations.
-EcoRangers learn valuable community engagement skills as well as increase their own knowledge about Stanley Park.
+We encourage youth, local residents, and anyone interested in the natural world to tap into the expertise of our staff, learning about the animals, plants, and natural beauty of Stanley Park.
+Spring training prepares EcoRangers for summer shifts at the Nature House and for setting up pop-up education stations.
+Throughout the program, EcoRangers not only develop valuable community engagement skills but also expand their own knowledge of Stanley Park’s vibrant ecosystems.

 Stanley Park Nature House on Lost Lagoon